 In the source area on an injection grid that varied from 5 ft to 7.5 ft (triangular grid).
 The injection interval began at 6 ft bgs and extended to a maximum depth of 3 ft into the weathered shale.
 Installation in the overburden was performed using traditional direct push techniques, while specialized methods were used to penetrate and distribute BOS 100® in the weathered shale.
 The full scale injections were completed between the fall of 2012 and spring 2014 over the course of two applications.

-In the source areas, reductions of 90% to 98% have been achieved abiotically using BOS 100® , driving TCE concentrations down from greater than 50 mg/L to less than 1 mg/L (with concurrent decreases in daughter products).
-This approach was successful in reducing the mass of CVOCs in the source areas, and reducing the ongoing mass flux into the less concentrated plume areas.
-This site was presented at the 2015 Battelle Conference as a poster.
+After more than six years in the source areas, reductions of 93.4% to 99.9% have been achieved abiotically using BOS 100®, driving TCE concentrations down from greater than 50 mg/L to less than 1 mg/L (with concurrent decreases in daughter products).
+This approach was successful in reducing the mass of CVOCs in the source areas and reducing the ongoing mass flux into the less concentrated plume areas.

 To download a PDF of this case study, click RPI Case Study Combined Remedies Treat Large Industrial Site.